 Susannah worked for seven years at Rogers, Coleridge and White literary agency with a UK agent and in Foreign Rights with clients such as Francesca Segal and Owen Sheers.
 She was Managing Editor of the Jewish Quarterly for five years publishing work by writers including Naomi Alderman, Cynthia Ozick and Adam Foulds.

 Interests: Literary fiction, commercial fiction, women's fiction

 As a former broadcast journalist and producer for the BBC, Judith has worked with both published and unpublished writers, conducted writing workshops and competitions and produced a book of children’s short stories for BBC Children in Need.
-She works for publishers including Plurus Books and Oxford University Press, as well as the Jacaranda Literary Agency in Singapore.
+She works for publishers including Oxford University Press and the Jacaranda Literary Agency in Singapore.
 She was the editor of Tiny Feet, Tiny Shoes by Adeline Foo which won the Asian Children’s Book Award in May 2017.
-She is an Associate Tutor on the MA Publishing course at the Oxford International Centre for Publishing Studies at Oxford Brookes University.
+She is an Associate Tutor for the MA Publishing Course at the Oxford International Centre for Publishing Studies at Oxford Brookes University.
 She mainly works with children’s books, especially Middle Grade fiction and picture books but has also recently worked with self-published authors on adult fiction.

 Interests: books for children, middle grade fiction, YA, picture books, chapter books for early readers

 I am a freelance copy-editor and proofreader based in London.
 The first book I worked on was a band biography in 2009 and since then I have copy-edited and/or proofread both fiction and non-fiction including academic titles, biographies, magazines, military history, science fiction, travel guides and Young Adult.
 I work with published and self-published authors, including writers for whom English is a second language.